SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 spinal.lib.misc.pipeline provide a pipelining API.
 The main advantages over manual pipelining are :

-- You don't have to pre define data structure with all the element which goes through each individual stage
+- You don't have to pre define upfront all the signal elements needed for the entire staged system, you can create and consume stagable signals in a more adhoc fashion as your design requires without needing to refactor all the intervening stages to know about the signal
-- You can compose the pipeline (as a consequence of the above point)
+- Signals of the pipeline can utilize the powerful parametrization capabilities of SpinalHDL and be subject to optimization/removal if a specific design build does not require a particular parametrized feature, without any need to modify the staging system design or project code base in a significant way.
 - Manual retiming is much easier, as you don't have to handle the registers / arbitration manualy
 - Manage the arbitration by itself

 The API is composed of 4 main things :

-- Node : which represent a layer in the pipeline
+- Node : which represents a layer in the pipeline
 - Connector : which allows to connect nodes to each others
 - Builder : which will generate the hardware required for a whole pipeline
-- NamedType : which are used to define a hardware signal which can go through the pipeline
+- SignalKey : which are used to retrieve hardware signals on nodes along the pipeline

-It is important to understande that NamedType isn't a hardware data instance, but a key to retrieve a data along the pipeline on nodes.
+It is important to understand that SignalKey isn't a hardware data/signal instance, but a key to retrieve a data/signal on nodes along the pipeline, and that the pipeline builder will then automatically interconnect/pipeline every occurrence of a given SignalKey between nodes.

 Here is an example to illustrate :